WW3 (Kanye West song): Music video

 West debuted the music video for "WW3" at the end of his interview with DJ Akademiks on March 30, 2025.
 The following day, he released the video to his Twitter account.
-It contains repurposed material from the TV miniseries Roots (1977), as well as several stills of interracial pornography and footage of a KKK gathering.
+It contains repurposed material from the TV miniseries Roots (1977), as well as a montage of stills from interracial pornography and footage of a KKK gathering.
 The video ends on a shot of a burning cross.